LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 As you think how to break this game into parts, also think how the parts interact.

-In the projects in :file:`CSProj/CSProj1` is code that generated the exchange above.
+The code that generated the exchange above is the project folder :file:`CSProj/CSProj1`.

 The code uses many of the topics discussed so far in these notes.